tmbuza/download_sra_reads/README.md

-# # IMAP: Downloading Fastq from SRA Database
+# IMAP PART 03: Downloading Fastq from the SRA Database

 Welcome to the "IMAP: Downloading Fastq from SRA Database" repository!
 This repository is part of the IMAP (Integrated Microbiome Analysis Pipeline) project, designed to facilitate microbiome data analysis.